The Breed Report ·Rottweiler ·2026

 7What is bloat (GDV) in Rottweilers?

-Bloat (gastric dilatation-volvulus/GDV) is a life-threatening emergency where the stomach fills with gas and twists on itself.
-Rottweilers are a high-risk breed due to their deep chest.
-Symptoms include restlessness, drooling, distended abdomen, and unproductive retching.
-Without emergency surgery ($1,500-$7,500) within hours, it's fatal.
-Preventive gastropexy during spay/neuter ($300-$500) reduces risk by over 90%.
-Feed smaller, more frequent meals and avoid exercise immediately after eating.
+Bloat (gastric dilatation-volvulus/GDV) is life-threatening - stomach fills with gas and twists.
+Rottweilers are high-risk due to deep chests.
+Symptoms: restlessness, drooling, distended abdomen, unproductive retching.
+Emergency surgery ($1,500-$7,500) needed within hours or it's fatal.
+Preventive gastropexy during spay/neuter ($300-$500) reduces risk over 90%.

 8What is the average yearly vet cost for a Rottweiler?